Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 - Custom Theming Support
 - Download queue
 - Add Games and Applications outside GOG, Epic Games and Amazon Games
+- Define your categories to organize your collection

 ## Planned features